 Secondly, regular strength training will allow you to even out muscular imbalances, often responsible for a handful of injuries.
-Working on these weaker areas will improve our running form, potentially reduce pain, and speed up our recovery towards returning to running.
+Working on these weaker areas will improve your running form, potentially reduce pain, and speed up our recovery towards returning to the sport.
 Weak areas often include the lower abs, glutes (buttocks), tight calves, and hips.

-Here are a few exercises you may want to try:
+Here are a few exercises you may wish to try:

 - Walking lunges

 - Russian twists